Sinha's spectral sequence for long knots in codimension one and non-formality of the little 2-disks operad: Absolute non-formality in characteristic 2

-This means that $\mu'_3$ is a cycle for the differential of the unnormalized complex of the cosimplicial vector space associated to the fixed map $\ASS\to H_*(\KK)$.
-By easy (and well-known) computation, this differential is a monomorphism on $H_1(\KK(3))$, so we have $\mu'_3=0$.
-This observation and Lemma \ref{Lspec_diff_description} imply $d_2=0$ for $E_2(H_*(\KK))$.
-Since $E_r(\oper)$ is isomorphic to $E_r(C_*(\KK))\cong \EE_r$, this vanishing of differential contradicts to Theorem \ref{Tdifferential}. \end{proof}
+Since $\mu_2'$ is, up to scalar multiple, the image of the generator $\mu_2$ by $g$, this equation means that $\mu'_3$ is a cycle for the differential of the chain complex of the cosimplicial vector space associated to the map $g: \ASS\to H_*(\KK_2)$.
+By easy (and well-known) computation, this differential which is given by the sum of coface maps is a monomorphism on $H_1(\KK_2(3))$, so we have $\mu'_3=0$.
+This observation and Lemma \ref{Lspec_diff_description} imply $d_2=0$ for $E_2(H_*(\KK_2))$.
+Since $E_r(\oper)$ is isomorphic to $E_r(C_*(\KK))\cong \EE_r$, this vanishing of differential contradicts to Theorem \ref{Tdifferential}. \end{proof} \begin{rem} To deduce the absolute non-formality of the little 2-disks in characteristic 3 from the non-vanishing of the $d_3$-differential, we need $\mu'_4=0$ in the notation of the proof of Corollary \ref{Cnon-formality_ch2}, but this does not follows from an argument similar to $\mu'_3=0$.
+It might be still possible to prove the non-formality, but it will require a considerable amount of algebraic calculation.
+This problem will be considered elsewhere. \end{rem}